Table of Contents

 Ingredients

-• 1 lb ground beef
+• 1 pound ground beef

-• 1 can diced tomatoes with juice (29 oz)
+• 1 (29-ounce) can diced tomatoes with juice

-• 1 tbsp Worcestershire sauce
+• 1 tablespoon Worcestershire sauce

-• 1 tsp dried oregano
+• 1 teaspoon dried oregano

-• 1 1/2 tsp Lowry's Seasoning Salt
+• teaspoons Lowry's Seasoning Salt

-• 1/2 tsp pepper
+• ½ teaspoon pepper

-• 8 oz wide egg noodles
+• 8 ounces wide egg noodles

-• 2 c sharp cheddar grated
+• 2 cups sharp cheddar cheese, grated

 Instructions

-• Preheat the oven to 350 °F. Cook the ground beef in a large skillet over medium heat until no longer pink.
+• Preheat the oven to 350°F. Cook the ground beef in a large skillet over medium heat until no longer pink.
 Stir and break up lumps while the meat is browning.

 • While the meat mixture is simmering fill a medium pot half full of water.
 Add 1 teaspoon salt and bring the water to a boil.
 Stir in the noodles and boil for about 8 minutes, until tender.
 Drain the noodles, then return the noodles to the pot and pour the tomato mixture over the noodles.
 Stir until blended.